binwiederhier/ntfy/docs/publish.md

 === "Python"
     ``` python
     requests.post("https://ntfy.sh/alerts",
         data="Your garage seems to be on fire.
-You should probably check that out, and call 0118 999 881 999 119 725 3 for help.",
+You should probably check that out.",
         headers={
             "Authorization": "Bearer tk_AgQdq7mVBoFD37zQVN29RhuMzNIz2",
             "Call": "+12223334444"